privly/privly.github.io/pages/develop.md

 None (the content script does not communicate with the scripting environment of the host page but they both make changes to the host page's DOM).

-**Content Script -> Extension**
+**Content Script -> Extension Background Script**

-Since content scripts cannot directly access extension local storage in order to retrive or set option values, `Privly.options.*` functions are not available for content scripts.
-Privly options interface provides a messgae passing channel for content script to retrive or set options.
+Since content scripts cannot directly access extension local storage in order to retrieve or set option values, `Privly.options.*` functions are not available for content scripts.
+Privly options interface provides a message passing channel for content script to retrieve or set options.

 * `{ ask: 'options/*' }`

   Payload: `{ ask: OPTION_INTERFACE_NAME, params: [param1, param2, ...]}`
   Listen at: `privly-application/shared/javascripts/options.js`

-  Content scripts can use this message to directly retrive option values or set option values.
+  Content scripts can use this message to directly retrieve option values or set option values.
 Option values are returned as message response payload.

   `OPTION_INTERFACE_NAME` is formatted as `options/METHOD_NAME`.
 The method name is the function name that you want to call.

-  Example:
+  Examples:

   - `{ ask: 'options/isPrivlyButtonEnabled' }`
   - `{ ask: 'options/setPrivlyButtonEnabled', params: [false] }`